 He would come to my room and wake me up when it was like, I don’t know what time, but always too early!
-It would drive me crazy when he did that, but I always eventually got up.
+It would drive me crazy when he did that.

 He would often say to me, “The secret to success is getting up early.”

-During the week, he would always leave for work very early in the morning.
+During the week, he would always leave for work at the crack of dawn.
 I would hear the front door close ever so gently before I even got up to get ready for school.

 12. “You don’t care about making a lot of money now.
 You will when you’re older.”